OPERA-Cal-Val/DSWx-Requirement-Verification/README.md

 # Usage

 We use `jupytext` to better version control the highly interactive notebooks.
 There are two routes for exploration.
 In both cases, we use a `yml` file to share parameters across the different notebooks.
 A sample can be found [here](notebooks/verification_parameters.yml).

+*Note*: If you accidentally modify the notebooks in a jupyter in an environment that does not have `jupytext` (and the *.py files have conflicts with *.ipynb files), it is recommended to remove the associated `*.py` file and then reopen the `*.ipynb` file using the correct evironment with `jupytext` to create a new `*.py` file upon save.
+This will ensure your latest modifications in the notebook are updated and tracked in this environment.

 ## Individual Notebooks over a given Validation Site